Ways To Give

 A cash gift can come in the form of an outright gift, a pledge or a planned gift that generates income.
 All cash gifts are tax deductible as provided by law.

-Donating long-term appreciated securities allows you to avoid capital gains taxes and receive a charitable income tax deduction.
-To transfer securities to Discover Goodwill Foundation, please provide your broker with our account information: Smith Barney DTC #0418 Discover Goodwill of Southern and Western Colorado Foundation Account # 634-07059-19-244.
+Donating long-term appreciated securities may allow you to avoid capital gains taxes and receive a charitable income tax deduction.
+To transfer securities to Discover Goodwill Foundation, Please provide your broker with the following information: Vanguard DTC #0062, For the Benefit of Discover Goodwill Foundation of Southern & Western Colorado; Account #33294260

 Once you have provided your broker with your specific transfer instructions, please inform Jeanne Conder at Discover Goodwill Foundation (719/381-9489 or firstname.lastname@example.org).
-Once we have been notified by Smith Barney the transfer has been completed, Discover Goodwill Foundation will initiate your tax receipt.
+Once we have been notified by Vanguard the transfer has been completed, Discover Goodwill Foundation will initiate your tax receipt.

 More than 8,000 employers nationwide offer matching gift programs that provide an easy way to double or triple your contribution.
 Even past gifts, and gifts from retirees and spouses, are sometimes eligible for a match.
 To find out if your company will match your gift, contract your Human Resources office for a matching gift form to submit with your contribution.